 Artist Gary Rodgers

 Gary attended the Culinary Institute of America and spent many years as a hotel and country club executive chef.
 His love of travel led to a second career in the airline industry while he continued cooking and baking purely for the joy of it.
-Retiring to the Pacific Northwest, Gary spends his time fishing, painting, making wine, and welcoming our visiting writers.
+Since retiring to the Pacific Northwest, Gary spends his time creating art from found crockery and other materials, painting, reading, and feeding our visiting writers.
 Inspired by locally sourced ingredients, Gary combines the comfort of home cooking with the art of classic cuisine.
 Bread and pastries are fresh baked.
 Butter and ice cream are home churned.
 Condiments like jams, jellies, catsup and mustard are made from Gary’s own recipes.
 You never know what might come out of Gary’s kitchen, because he rolls with the changes at the local farmers market and pretty much does whatever he feels like doing.
-Joni is a vegetarian, so veggie options are always available.
-You’re welcome to stop by our kitchen and visit Gary any time you need a fresh cookie or an old joke.
+Stop by our kitchen and visit Gary any time you need a fresh cookie or an old joke.